 In the 2017–18 NHS, for people aged 45 and over with:

 Thunderstorm asthma can occur suddenly in spring or summer when there is a lot of pollen in the air and the weather is hot, dry, windy and stormy.
-People with asthma and/or hay fever need to be extra cautious to avoid flare-ups induced by thunderstorm asthma between September and January in Victoria, New South Wales and Queensland because it can be very serious (National Asthma Council Australia 2019b).
+People with asthma and/or hay fever need to be extra cautious to avoid flare-ups induced by thunderstorm asthma between September and January in Victoria, New South Wales and Queensland because it can be very serious (National Asthma Council Australia 2019).
 In 2016, a serious thunderstorm asthma epidemic was triggered in Melbourne when very high pollen counts coincided with adverse meteorological conditions, resulting in 3,365 people presenting at hospital emergency departments over 30 hours, and 10 deaths (Thien et al. 2018).
-Following this event, a thunderstorm asthma forecasting system has been developed to give Victorians early warning of possible epidemic thunderstorm asthma events in pollen season (Victoria State Government 2019).
+Following this event, a thunderstorm asthma forecasting system has been developed to give Victorians early warning of possible epidemic thunderstorm asthma events in pollen season (Victoria State Government 2022).
 See Natural environment and health.

 Chronic respiratory diseases contribute substantially to the disease burden in the Australian population.
 In recognition of this burden, the National Asthma Strategy was launched in January 2018 (Department of Health 2018), and the National Strategic Action Plan for Lung Conditions was launched in February 2019 (Department of Health 2019).

-See Burden of disease.
+See Burden of Disease.

-See Health expenditure.
+See Disease expenditure.

 One of the key steps in managing asthma is for patients to follow a personal asthma action plan developed with their GP.
 An asthma action plan is a written self-management plan which is prepared by a health care professional and can help people with asthma to manage their condition and reduce the severity of acute asthma flare-ups (AIHW 2020).
-The plan outlines what to do if symptoms flare up and what to do in an asthma emergency (National Asthma Council Australia 2019a).
-According to the 2017–18 NHS, an estimated 839,000 (31%) people with self-reported asthma across all ages had a written asthma action plan.
-Children aged 0–14 with asthma were most likely to have a plan (67%), and 24% of people with asthma aged 15 and over had a written action plan (ABS 2022).
+The plan outlines what to do if symptoms flare up and what to do in an asthma emergency (National Asthma Council Australia 2021).
+According to the 2020–21 NHS, an estimated 35% of people with self-reported asthma across all ages had a written asthma action plan.
+Two-thirds (66%) of children under 18 years of age had a written action plan, while just over one quarter (27%) of people aged 18 and over had a written action plan (ABS 2022).
 See General practice, allied health and other primary care services.

 For more information on chronic respiratory conditions, see: